sebszyller/dotfiles/README.md

 See `Brewfile`.
 Install everything with `brew bundle --file=~/dotfiles/Brewfile`.

-Apps not included in the `Brewfile`.
+Apps not included in the `Brewfile`:

 ### App Store